Home Page › Blog › California Service Dog Requirements

 California Service Dog Requirements

-California law allows for people with disabilities to live, travel, and go about their daily lives in the presence of a service dog.
-Service dogs are afforded certain rights in the State of California that cannot be denied due to local laws and regulations.
+California allows people with disabilities to live, travel, and go about their daily lives in the presence of a service dog.
+Service dogs are afforded certain rights in the State of California that allow them to access public spaces that normally don’t allow pets.

 Read on for more information on California Service Dog requirements and regulations.